 Section 3 - Practice (approx. 2 hours): This section offers participants practice evaluating content based on the information supplied through the course.

 We have recently wrapped facilitating ACE for our second cohort.
-Based on feedback from the first 2 cohorts, we are implementing some improvements to the course and will soon be released to Canvas Commons.
+Based on feedback from the first 2 cohorts, though we are still improving the course, it is available for adaption and adoption on Canvas Commons.
 We may also facilitate more sessions of this course in the future.
 To receive future updates on this course please fill out the ACE Updates and Developments Sign-up Form.

 This course was developed under the Library’s Open Educational Resource grant from the Colorado Department of Higher Education.
 While the initial intention was to provide training to faculty participating in the Library’s OER program, the course was opened all Mines instructors and, later to interested higher education faculty across Colorado to help foster inclusive and accessible resources.
 While course content is geared to instructors, other faculty and staff at institutions of higher education will also benefit from the course.

-Many thanks to Alex Odicino (CDHE Fellow), Seth Vuletich (CDHE Fellow), Marla Draper (DSS), Jennifer Veloff (Mines Online), and Loyal Truong (ITS) for their work in developing the course!
+Many thanks to Alex Odicino (CDHE Fellow), Marla Draper (DSS), Jennifer Veloff (Mines Online), and Loyal Truong (ITS) for their work in developing the course!